Ekanosetale/Marketing-Campaign-Performance/README.md

 6. Evaluate Facebook Strategy:
 Facebook yields the lowest ROI across all segments.
 Either refine targeting and creative or reduce spend on this channel.

+# Conclusion
+This marketing campaign performance analysis has provided a comprehensive view of how our campaigns are performing across channels, devices, geographies, and time.
+Key insights revealed that Pinterest consistently delivers the highest ROI particularly on desktop—while Facebook lags in cost-efficiency.
+Discount-focused ads outperform others in both engagement and conversions, and desktop devices continue to show better performance metrics than mobile.

+Cities like Birmingham and Manchester stand out as high-converting and highly engaged audiences, and seasonal trends highlight summer and Q4 months as critical periods for increased ad investment.

+Moving forward, optimizing ad spend by prioritizing high-performing channels, devices, and ad formats, while tailoring strategies based on geographic and seasonal trends, will significantly enhance campaign outcomes.
+With these data-driven recommendations, the company is well-positioned to maximize ROI, improve engagement, and refine targeting for future marketing initiatives.